Manecas1221212/romance/chapter_09.md

 Jason.
 Here.
 In her building.

 She excused herself and walked to the bathroom on shaking legs.
 Locked herself in a stall.
-Read the announcement three times to make sure she hadn't misread the name.
+Read the announcement three times to make sure this was really happening, that she didn't imagine a casual conversation between analysts.

 *We are thrilled to announce that Jason Whitmore will be joining Henderson & Associates as Senior Vice President of Private Equity, effective immediately.
-Jason brings fifteen years of experience in growth capital, buyouts, and strategic advisory.
-He comes to us from Whitmore Capital, where he led over $2B in successful exits...*
+Jason brings twenty years of experience in growth capital, buyouts, and strategic advisory.
+He comes to us from Goldman, where he led over $2B in successful exits...*

 Anna's hands were shaking.
 She put the phone down.
 Picked it up.
 Put it down again.